 Job Title: Head of Programming

 As a member of the Country Program (CP) Senior Management Team, you will provide strategic direction, leadership, and management of the CP’s programming to ensure the establishment and successful implementation of high-quality programs serving the poor and vulnerable.
-The HoP’s leadership, management and knowledge will ensure that the CP delivers high-quality programming and continuously works towards improving the impact of its programming.
-The HoP also leads and oversees activities to strengthen the capacities of partners in the design and implementation of high impact programs.
-The position is based in Bangui, but with an expectation of travel to support field programming, particularly the OFDA and Norway funded programs, at least 50% of the time
+Your leadership, management and knowledge will ensure that the CP delivers high-quality programming and continuously works towards improving the impact of its programming.
+As part of the Senior Management Team you will proactively manage security and mitigate security risks.

-- In collaboration with the Country Manager (CM) provide strategic direction for the design of the CP strategic frameworks and plans, including the development of resource mobilization strategies to optimize the impact of programming interventions in line with regional and agency strategic priorities.
+- In collaboration with the Country Representative (CR) provide strategic direction for the design of the CP strategic frameworks and plans, including the development of resource mobilization strategies to optimize the impact of programming interventions in line with regional and agency strategic priorities.

 - Lead high-quality project design incorporating project management standards and MEAL methods, appropriate to scope, context and technical requirements of projects.
 Coordinate planning of activities across various projects from different sectors to ensure integration of program interventions and efficiency in implementation.